Descendants Of Slaves Say This Proposed Grain Factory Will Destroy The Community

 Poor Black communities near toxic air pollution suffer more cancer greater rates

 "I have grown up here my whole life," says Banner, the community activist leading the fight against the grain terminal.
 "We don't want this way of life to be ruined."
-She and her twin sister, Jo, are co-owners of the café.
+She and her twin sister, Jo Banner, are co-owners of the cafe.

-Banner and the rest of this predominantly African American, unincorporated town of 1,200 are alarmed at the plans of Greenfield Louisiana LLC.
+Banner and the rest of this predominantly African American, unincorporated town of 1,200 are alarmed at the plans of Greenfield Louisiana.
 The company plans to put in 54 grain silos to store 4.6 million bushels of corn, wheat and soybeans.
-The grain would float down the Mississippi from the Midwest on barges, get loaded onto cargo ships at a new Wallace terminal, and then delivered around the globe.
+The grain would float down the Mississippi River from the Midwest on barges, get loaded onto cargo ships at a new Wallace terminal and then be delivered around the globe.

 Some 200 industrial and petrochemical plants are located along the twisting river between Baton Rouge and New Orleans.